 2 Tbsp.
 Vegan Butter

 1 Tablespoon chopped fresh Oregano

 1 Tablespoon Basil “Chiffonade” (rolled and sliced thin fresh basil for garnish ribbons)

 Heat oven to 400 degrees.

 Prepare your pie crust and refrigerate until ready to use (I used my own but you could use a commercial crust).
 Personally, if you use a commercial crust I would roll it a bit thinner and discard the part I didn’t need as I think commercial crusts are typically thicker than I like (always calorie aware).
-In a large skillet, melt the butter; add brown sugar and cook, stirring, over medium heat until the mixture starts to caramelize.
+In a large skillet, melt the vegan butter; add brown sugar and cook, stirring, over medium heat until the mixture starts to caramelize.
 Lower heat to medium, place tomatoes in pan, skin side down.
 Cover and cook on medium-low for 5 – 10 minutes until tomatoes release their juices.
 Drizzle the balsamic vinegar over the top and cook, uncovered for an additional 5 minutes or until excess juices have mostly simmered off